Quantum Pin Codes: Properties of quantum pin codes

-The structure of the logical operators of color codes is understood as colored string-nets or membrane nets \cite{bombin_exact_2007} and this structure is directly linked to an unfolding procedure existing for color codes \cite{kubica_unfolding_2015, bhagoji_equivalence_2015}.
-This structure mostly remains for all pin codes, we recast it here.
+The structure of the logical operators of color codes is understood as colored string-nets or membrane nets \cite{bombin_exact_2007} and this structure is directly linked to an unfolding procedure existing for color codes \cite{kubica_unfolding_2015, bhagoji_equivalence_2015,kubica_efficient_2019}.
+This structure mostly remains for all pin codes which means that we can map a given quantum pin code (seen as a chain complex) to several smaller chain complexes whose homological representatives can be lifted to logical operators of the original quantum pin code.
+In the case of color codes these mappings fully characterize all logical operators.
+While this is not true for a general quantum pin code it can bring insight into the structure of some of its logical operators.

 The general idea is to group qubits into sets with even overlap with all except one sort of stabilizer which will correspond to all stabilizers defined by pinned sets of a given type.
 Logical operators build out of these sets then only depend on the structure of the one type of stabilizer selected.
 Repeating this for different choices of type of stabilizer fully covers all logical operators in the case of color codes.